FormidableLabs/react-native-zephyr/docs/quick-start.md

 # Quick Start

-Style Buddy consists of a core method `createStyleBuddy` that allows you to customize your theme, add some extra style handlers, and it will return styling helpers to make your life easier.
+Zephyr consists of a core method `createStyleBuddy` that allows you to customize your theme, add some extra style handlers, and it will return styling helpers to make your life easier.

 ## Step 1: Installation

-In your React Native (or Expo) project, install the Style Buddy library:
+In your React Native (or Expo) project, install the Zephyr library:

 <Tabs>